microstijn/met2map/README.md

 ### Project Data Acquisition

 This document outlines the procedures for downloading the project's metadata, raw metagenomic sequence data, and gene catalogs from the TARA Ocean project.
+The scripts if they exist are located in the `/data_aquisition/` folder, and have their own project .toml to prevent dependency pollution in the main project.

 ---